Chevrolet C/K (fourth generation): 1995–1998

-For the 1995 model year, all GMT400 trucks underwent a mid-cycle revision, distinguished by a revision of the front fascia (for both Chevrolet and GMC).
+For the 1995 model year, all GMT400 trucks underwent a mid-cycle revision.
+The dashboard, door panels and seats (as well as the front center console on bucket seat equipped models) were completely redesigned.
 The sideview mirrors were redesigned and enlarged (adopted from the Suburban SUV); on extended cabs, opening rear side windows became standard equipment.
-Several updates coincided with safety mandates, adding a driver-side airbag to all 1500-series (and most 2500-series) vehicles, 4-wheel ABS, a center brake light (CHMSL), and a brake-shift interlock for the transmission.
+Several updates coincided with safety mandates, adding a driver-side airbag to all models with a GVWR under 8,500 pounds (including all 1500 models and some 2500 models), four-wheel ABS, and a brake-shift interlock for the transmission.

-For 1996, as a running change through the model year, extended-cab models received a passenger-side third door.
-Introduced at nearly the same time as Ford (though a model year before), the feature was an option for all 1500-series extended-cab trucks.
+For 1996, as a running change through the model year, extended-cab models were available with a passenger-side third door.
+Introduced at nearly the same time as Ford (though a model year before), the feature was an option for 1500-series extended-cab short-bed trucks with 5.0L or 5.7L V8 engines and automatic transmissions.
 The bench seat of Silverado/SLE-trim vehicles underwent a revision, with the center seatback converted to a fold-down armrest/console.
-In another change, the GMT400 platform received daytime running lights as standard equipment.
+In another change, the GMT400 platform, as with all other GM vehicles, received daytime running lights as standard equipment.
+Also, the 2500 could no longer be had with the 4.3L V6 engine and the light-duty 2500 4×4 trucks were discontinued.

-For 1997, the dashboard underwent a minor revision to accommodate a passenger-side airbag (only vehicles with a GVWR under 8500 pounds were equipped, including 1500-series and non-HD 2500s).
+For 1997, the dashboard underwent a minor revision to accommodate a passenger-side airbag (only vehicles with a GVWR under 8,500 pounds were equipped, including the 1500 series and light-duty 2500 series).

 For 1998, GM revised the tailgate badging for pickup trucks.
-To reflect the 1996 divisional merger of GMC and Pontiac, "GMC Truck" became "GMC" on all Sierras; Chevrolet introduced a tailgate badge for Silverado-trim pickups matching Suburban and Tahoe SUVs.
+To reflect the 1996 divisional merger of GMC and Pontiac, "GMC Truck" became "GMC" on all Sierras; Chevrolet introduced a tailgate badge for Silverado-trim pickups which is similar in appearance to that found on the Suburban and Tahoe SUVs.